elastic/kibana/CONTRIBUTING.md

 #### Setting Up SSL

-Kibana includes a self-signed certificate that can be used for development purposes: `npm start -- --ssl`.
+Kibana includes a self-signed certificate that can be used for development purposes: `yarn start --ssl`.

 ### Linting